He cannot even kill a rat.

 Sobhraj tells me that he spends most of his time reading.
 “But these days I don’t find much time to read,” he says.
 “I am preparing a writ petition for my case.”

-He opens his bags with his handcuffed hands and takes out a few sheets of paper stapled on one end and tries to give it to me.
-“This is it.”
+He opens his bags with his handcuffed hands and takes out a few sheets of paper stapled on one end and tries to give them to me.
+“Here they are.”

 I extend my hand, but the guards do not allow me to take it.
-They confiscate it.
+They confiscate the papers.

 Later, after Sobhraj is whisked away, Shakuntala Thapa tells me: “That paper had the answers to the questions you had asked earlier.”
 (I had sent a questionnaire earlier on Thapa’s request.)